Stratio/cassandra-lucene-index/doc/documentation.rst

 As usual in Cassandra, each node can act as search coordinator.
 The coordinator node sends the searches to all the involved nodes, and then it post-processes the returned rows to return the required ones.
-This post-processing is particularly important in top-k queries.
+This post-processing is particularly important in sorted searches.

 Regarding to the Cassandra-Lucene mapping, each node has a single Lucene index per indexed table, and each logic CQL row is mapped to a Lucene document.